laravel/nova-docs/3.0/resources/validation.md

 #### The `afterUpdateValidation` Method

-The `afterCreationValidation` method will be called after a resource that is being updated has been validated:
+The `afterUpdateValidation` method will be called after a resource that is being updated has been validated:

 ```php
 /**